• Skip to main content

 1. Combine the cornstarch with the water and stir with a fork until it is completely dissolved.
 Add the cornstarch mixture to the cider vinegar and honey mixture and stir to combine.
 Cook for two minutes or until the glaze has thickened.

-2. Add the chicken thighs back to the skillet, with the skin side up, and spoon glaze over each piece.
-Place the uncovered skillet in the oven and bake for fifteen minutes.
+2. Add the thighs back to the skillet, with the skin side up, and spoon glaze over each piece.
+Place the uncovered skillet in the preheated oven and bake for fifteen minutes.

 Chicken thighs covered in a honey glaze cooking in a skillet.

 1. Carefully remove the pan from the oven and spoon additional glaze over the pieces.
-Return the skillet to the oven and cook for an additional ten minutes or until the thighs have reached an internal temperature of 165 degrees F as measured by an instant-read meat thermometer.
+Return the skillet to the oven and cook for ten more minutes or until the thighs have reached an internal temperature of 165°F as measured by an instant-read meat thermometer.

-2. To serve, spoon additional honey glaze over the chicken thighs and serve hot.
+2. To serve, spoon additional honey glaze over the thighs and serve hot.

 Spooning honey glaze over baked chicken thighs in a skillet.